-- 2. Get up to the speed you want. - Once you're going 25 mph (40 km/h) or more, turn the lever, to COAST SET and release.
-Your cruise will set. - 4.
+- Accelerate to the speed you want, rotate the switch to COAST SET and release it; the CRUISE light will come on.
+Cruise will not set below 25 mph (40 km/h). - 3.
 Take your foot off the accelerator pedal.

 Resuming a Set Speed